Gorumara National Park—a Biodiversity Hotspot—Pristine Nature at Its Best in the Foothills of the Himalayas

-Sprawling an area of around 80 square km, Gorumara is situated at the foothills of Eastern Himalaya in the Terai region on the flood plains of the Murti River and Raidak River.
+Sprawling an area of around 80 square kilometers, Gorumara National Park lies at the foothills of Eastern Himalaya in the Terai region on the flood plains of the Murti River and Raidak River.

 How may national parks or wildlife sanctuaries have you visited?